 Under new restrictions, hotels and roadhouses do not have dining facilities available.

-As part of your self-quarantine measures, you will need to arrange for meals to be delivered to your room if required.
+As part of your forced quarantine measures, you will need to arrange for meals to be delivered to your room if required.

-When stopping for fuel, you are reminded to exercise good hygiene practices and social distancing measures:
+When stopping for fuel, you are reminded to exercise good hygiene practices and physical distancing measures: